rapidez/rapidez/README.md

 ### CORS

 Because we're making Ajax request to the Magento API; CORS need to be opened.
 If you're using Valet Plus this can easily done, [see here](https://github.com/weprovide/valet-plus/issues/493).
 With the Docker Magento installation it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
 For production you've to restrict this to your domain.

+### Multistore

+When you've setup multiple stores in Magento than Rapidez needs to know which store to show.
+Rapidez listens to the `MAGE_RUN_CODE` like Magento does.
+So just set that variable from your webserver.

 ## Packages